sgonzalezocana/Hijacking-PowerShell-commands/README.md

 $PSBoundParameters.Add('PSPath', 'C:\Users\Public\payload.exe')
 ```

-The second problem is that we have replaced the function `Write-Output` completely, so the original `Write-Output` will never be executed.
+b) The second problem is that we have replaced the function `Write-Output` completely, so the original `Write-Output` will never be executed.
 For solving this problem, what I have done is add an if statement to execute the hijacking only in certain conditions.
 In this case, the hijacking will be executed only if the Write-Output call have the word 'hijack' in the `$InputObject` parameter.

 ```
 if ($PSBoundParameters.InputObject[0] -clike '*hijack*'){